-With over $847 million in settlements recovered for our clients, we know what it takes to help communities rebuild after a wildfire.
+With over $1.163 billion in settlements recovered for our clients, we know what it takes to help communities rebuild after a wildfire.
 Let us help you today.

 Mr. Robertson has decades of first-hand experience with wildfire litigation.
 In 1997, Trey served as the Captain of the L.A.
 County Department of Animal Control’s volunteer horse evacuation team, and evacuated hundreds of horses in the Santa Monica Mountains during the 2003 and 2007 Malibu wildfires.
 During the 2018 Woolsey Fire, Trey personally fought the fire using 500 feet of his own fire hose to help save his neighbors’ homes.
 Additionally, Trey donates his time as a volunteer photographer for a large Southern California fire department, providing the Public Information Officers with photographs and videos from the fireground so that they can provide up-to-date information to the public about the size, location and direction of wildfires.
 Trey has also completed the Introduction To Wildland Fire Behavior (S-190) training from the National Wildfire Coordination Group (NWCG) to increase his knowledge of topography, weather, fuels, atmospheric conditions, wind and terminology associated with wildfires.
 Trey also understands the command structure used during wildfires, and holds certificates from FEMA on the Incident Command System and National Incident Command System (NIMS).